hwpy/dotfiles/README.md

-# ⚙️ Configuration files for Arch Linux and soft
+# 💻 Configuration files for Arch Linux and software

 ## Key features